junxit/us-congress-bills-116/bill.md

   - **(A)** by striking “may” and inserting “shall”; and
   - **(B)** in subparagraph (D)—
     - **(i)** by inserting “, or with a high probability of being recommended by,” after “recommended by”; and
-    - **(ii)** by striking “that screenings are ready for nationwide implementation” and inserting “that reliable newborn screening technologies are evaluated and ready for use”; and
+    - **(ii)** by striking “that screenings are ready for nationwide implementation” and inserting “that reliable newborn screening technologies are piloted and ready for use”; and
 - **(2)** in subsection (b) to read as follows:
-  > - **(b)** *Funding* In carrying out the research program under this section, the Secretary and the Director—
-  >   - **(1)** shall ensure that entities receiving funding through the program will provide assurances, as practicable, that such entities will work in consultation with the appropriate State departments of health; and
+  > - **(b)** *Funding* In carrying out the research program under this section, the Secretary and the Director shall ensure that entities receiving funding through the program will provide assurances, as practicable, that such entities will work in consultation with State departments of health, as appropriate.
-  >   - **(2)** may accept, use, and dispose of donations and bequests from private for-profit and non-profit entities, in accordance with Federal law.

 ## § 7.
 Authorization of appropriations for newborn screening programs and activities